🇧🇸 Junkanoo Bahamas

 Junkanoo Bahamas Music

 The unique Junkanoo music is equally as lively as the costumes are beautiful.
 The music makes everyone want to get up and dance.
-Junkanoo music was heavily influenced by West African drum rhythms, the blues, and other Caribbean musical sounds.
+Junkanoo music was heavily influence by West African drum rhythms, the blues, and other Caribbean musical sounds.

 Today most of the original home-made instruments have been replaced by modern musical instruments with most Junkanoo Bahamas groups featuring a brass band and brass instruments to create the melody.